 Power Slap Records More Than One Million Views on Rumble

-Viewership smashes expectations as Power Slap continues its meteoric rise in popularity

-/EIN News/ -- LONGBOAT KEY, Fla., Jan.
-23, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform (NASDAQ: RUM), announced that Power Slap has recorded more than one million views on the Rumble platform in its first week.
+LONGBOAT KEY, Fla., Jan.
+23, 2023 (GLOBE NEWSWIRE) -- Rumble, the video-sharing platform RUM, announced that Power Slap has recorded more than one million views on the Rumble platform in its first week.

 Power Slap and Rumble recently expanded their partnership to include three exclusive features: Dana White's "If You Don't Know," which will be posted every Tuesday; Power Slap's flagship one-hour program "Power Slap: Road to the Title," streaming globally in all countries outside of the United States every Wednesday at 10 p.m.
 ET; and "After Slap," a one-hour recap show following the flagship program streaming every Wednesday at 11 p.m.
 ET.